Presto Geosystems Menu

 Manufacturers using FIB materials promote the advantages of increased material stiffness.
 This stiffness is often a function of multiple generations of recycling.
 It is important to review the differences between elastic and inelastic materials and how they affect geocell performance.
 An elastic material is able to undergo a deformation (strain) and then spring back to its original state without permanent (plastic) deformation.

 Conversely, an inelastic material does not undergo immediate deformation, but rather ends in catastrophic (complete) failure.
-Many of engineer’s worst failures have come due to catastrophic failures of inelastic materials that were loaded in unexpected ways.
+Many of engineering’s worst failures have resulted from catastrophic failures of inelastic materials that were subjected to unexpected loads.
 This absolute nature of inelastic failure puts projects at great risk because it does not give indication prior to collapse.
 With elastic materials, as material limits are reached, the material will stretch and yield prior to complete material failure.
 This yield zone allows for changes to loadings prior to catastrophic failure.

 The mobilization of soil strain and geocell strain occurs from not only deformation of infill, but deformation of subgrade materials.
-For reasonable ranges of geocell stiffness, subgrade deformations, similar to reasonable geocell stiffnesses, will cause strain deformation to occur in the geocell system.
+For reasonable ranges of geocell stiffness, subgrade deformations will cause the strain to occur in the geocell system.
 For a given strain stemming from subgrade deformation, a stiffer geocell will realize larger tensile stresses, both in its wall and especially at the seam, which will result in seam rupture and system failure.

 The material stiffness is not the most critical point in geocell performance.
 It is a combination of stiffness, tensile strength, seam strength, and passive resistance of adjacent cells.
 Published data shows that strain in geocell cell walls is on the order of less than 0.5 to 1.0%.
 At such low strains, the effect of creep should be ignored for all practical purposes.
 Properties such as seam strength, strip flexibility, environmental stress cracking resistance, and passive resistance from adjacent cells play a much larger role than stiffness of the material.
 Also, at these strain rates, HDPE (including virgin mixes, most recycled and other polymer alloy geocell) stress-strain behaviors are similar.